TejasViswa/PIC20A_Disc/Week_2/HW1_hints.md

     - You know that some numbers cannot be prime - like even numbers (other than 2)
     - you don't have to search all the numbers until the candidate to see if its divisible - where do you think you should stop? (hint: think of factors and square roots)
     - [Sieve of Erasthosthenes](https://web.nmsu.edu/~pbaggett/Lessons/primeNumbers/primeNumbers.html)
+    - Another really important thing - your task requires you to get all list of primes.
+To find if a number is prime or not, then the main criteria it needs to fulfill is that it shouldn't be divisible by the previous list of primes (which you already have).
+This probably enough to really boost your program execution speed.